ssube/onnx-web/docs/getting-started.md

     images but also reduces VRAM usage.
 Notably, it doesn't exert a substantial impact on image quality, making it a pragmatic choice for scenarios where resource efficiency is a priority.
 - VAE tile size
-  - Parallel to UNet, the VAE (Variational Autoencoder) introduces two additional parameters: VAE tile size and VAE overlap.
+  - Parallel to UNet, the VAE (Variational Autoencoder) has two additional parameters: VAE tile size and VAE overlap.
 These mirror the UNet tile size and UNet overlap parameters, applying specifically to the VAE when the tiled VAE is active.
 Careful consideration of these parameters ensures effective utilization of onnx-web's capabilities while adapting to the unique requirements of your image generation tasks.